 I use the finest quality American, Japanese, and Chinese needles on the market.
 These needles are sterilized, single-use and disposable.
 Our approach is to use the fewest needles possible to achieve therapeutic results while ensuring that treatments are comprehensive and effective.

-Depending upon your preferences and the conditions being treated, modalities consist of varying combinations of manipulation, massage, acupuncture, electro-acupuncture, cupping, gua sha, and/or moxa.
+Depending upon your preferences and the conditions being treated, modalities consist of varying combinations of manipulation, massage, acupuncture, electro-acupuncture, acupuncture injection therapy, cupping, gua sha, and/or moxa.
 Needles are typically retained for between 20 and 40 minutes while you rest comfortably.

 What is the experience like?